OpenStudioCorp/PythonicOS/README.md

 PythonicOS is released under the MIT License.

 Contact
-For any questions, suggestions, or feedback, please reach out to us at your-email@example.com.
+For any questions, suggestions, or feedback, please reach out to us at our discord,